jakob-bagterp/browserist/docs/settings/timeout-strategy.md

 Learn how to set the best timeout strategy for the needs and context of your automation workflow.

 ## Settings and Strategy
 `TimeoutSettings` defines the `TimeoutStrategy` together with a general timeout in seconds.
-Note that the general timeout often can be shortened or extended by the function-specific timeout.
 For example:

 ```python linenums="1"
 from browserist import TimeoutSettings, TimeoutStrategy